How to Prevent Medical Errors – 3rd Leading Cause of Death

 - Learn about your condition and treatments by asking your doctor and nurse and by using other reliable sources.
 For example, treatment options based on the latest scientific evidence are available from the Effective Health Care Web site.
 Ask your doctor if your treatment is based on the latest evidence.

-Ask a West Virginia Medical Malpractice Lawyer
+Free Case Evaluation From a West Virginia Medical Malpractice Lawyer